coolgk/node-utils/README.md

 `npm install @coolgk/formdata`

 A http request form data parser (large file friendly) for 'application/json', 'application/x-www-form-urlencoded' and 'multipart/form-data'.
-It only parse form data when you ask for it.
+It only parses form data when you ask for it.
 #### Example Form
 ```html
 <form method="POST" enctype="multipart/form-data">